Slow-Cooker Ghormeh Sabzi

 I am totally accepting suggestions on series names, by the way (Afsheen's Crockpot Corner?
 Food Blogger Spousal Support Series?)

 The dried sabzi mix is usually made up of parsley, leeks and fenugreek, so of course you could substitute the fresh equivalent if you wanted.
-However, I've unfortunately never seen fresh fenugreek leaves in the stores, and that's one of the crucial ingredient.
+However, I've unfortunately never seen fresh fenugreek leaves in the stores near me, and that's one of the crucial ingredient.

 Slow-Cooker Ghormeh Sabzi